 CORDIS: Servizio comunitario d’informazione in materia di Ricerca e Sviluppo (clickable heading)

 An information space for European Research and Development (R&D) and exploitation of European R&D results

-East European Network of Associations of Private Broadcasters
+South East European Network of Associations of Private Broadcasters (clickable heading)

 The network was established in 2000 with the support of Danish Ministry of Foreign Affairs.
-As of today it brings together 8 broadcasters’ associations from the SEE region, representing almost 800 broadcasters.
+As of today, it brings together eight broadcasters’ associations from the SEE region, representing almost 800 broadcasters.
 Members of SEENAPB are national broadcasters’ associations in Albania, Bosnia & Herzegovina, Bulgaria, Croatia, Kosovo, Macedonia, Montenegro and Serbia.

 The European Film Academy (EFA) currently unites 1,900 European film professionals with the common aim of promoting European film culture.
 Throughout the year, the EFA initiates and participates in a series of activities dealing with film politics as well as economic, artistic, and training aspects.

-Against the backdrop of globalisation and convergence, the need for increased co-operation between European regulatory authorities has been highlighted repeatedly.
+Against the backdrop of globalisation and convergence, the need for increased co-operation between European regulatory authorities has repeatedly been highlighted.